Jorgevillada/api_dnl/docs/SwitchApi.md

 var apiInstance = new DnlApi.SwitchApi();

-var id = 789; // Number | VoipGateway id to get info about
+var switchId = 789; // Number | VoipGateway id to get info about

 var opts = {
   'body': new DnlApi.VoipGateway() // VoipGateway | VoipGateway to modify